1958 Syerston Avro Vulcan crash

-The 1958 Syerston Avro Vulcan crash was an aviation accident that occurred in England on 20 September 1958 during an air show at RAF Syerston, Nottinghamshire when a prototype Avro Vulcan bomber crashed.
+On 20 September 1958 a prototype Avro Vulcan bomber crashed during an air show at RAF Syerston, Nottinghamshire.
 All four crew on board and three people on the ground were killed.

 Flight

 VX770 was the first prototype Vulcan.
 It had first flown with Avon engines, and had later been fitted with Sapphires.
 More recently, it had been fitted with Rolls-Royce Conway engines; on the day of the accident it was flying from the Rolls-Royce airfield at Hucknall to test the Conways.
 The four crew on board included a flight test engineer from Avro.
 During the course of the test-flight VX770 diverted to RAF Syerston to participate in the Battle of Britain day air show.